claybar/Adafruit_AM2315/README.txt

 Written by Limor Fried/Ladyada for Adafruit Industries.
 BSD license, all text above must be included in any redistribution

+Modified by Philip Barclay to allow fixed point access rather than only flaoting point to reduce compiled code size.

 Check out the links above for our tutorials and wiring diagrams

 To download. click the ZIP button in the top-middle navbar,